joshnuss/cql/README.md

 }
 ```

-Create a `teams.json` file to store your data, example:
+Create a `teams.json` file to store your data, here's an example:

 ```json
 [